kieran-ryan/pyprojectsort/README.md

 ]
 ```

-The path to the pyproject toml file can also be specified from the command line:
+The pyproject file path can alternatively be specified:

 ```console
 pyprojectsort ../pyproject.toml